 The Gulf has a total area of approximately 600,000 square miles (1.5 million km2), including state waters (Gore 1992).
 It is a semi-enclosed, oceanic basin connected to the Atlantic Ocean by the Straits of Florida and to the Caribbean Sea by the Yucatan Channel (Figure 3.2.1.1).
 Oceanographic conditions are affected by the Loop Current, discharge of freshwater into the northern Gulf, and a semi-permanent, anti-cyclonic gyre in the western Gulf.
 The Gulf includes both temperate and tropical waters (McEachran and Fechhelm 2005).
 Gulf water temperatures range from 54° F to 84° F (12° C to 29° C) depending on time of year and depth of water.
-Mean annual sea surface temperatures ranged from 73 through 83° F (23-28° C) including bays and bayous (Figure 3.2.1.1) between 1982 and 2009, according to satellite-derived measurements.
-In general, mean sea surface temperature increases from north to south with large seasonal variations in shallow waters.
+Mean annual sea surface temperatures ranged from 73 through 83° F (23-28° C) including bays and bayous (Figure 3.2.1.1) between 1982 and 2009, according to satellite-derived measurements.7